soluml/pre-style/README.md

 </button>
 ```

 During your build, Pre-Style will process `PreStyle` template strings and generate atomic classes for each CSS property used in your declaration.
 Don't worry about specifying properties twice.
 Don't worry about normalizing values.
-Pre-Style's got you, and in true atomic fashion always just add the CSS you want applied for any given element.
+Pre-Style's got you and in true atomic fashion you just add the CSS you want applied for any given element.

 The preceding code block will produce something like this in the generated CSS file: